 The primary culprit is pollen from trees, grass and weeds.
 But what is really happening when seasonal allergies act up?
 The immune system treats pollen as an irritant, a harmful substance.
 Any contact, inhalation or ingestion of this allergen is experienced as an attack.

 In response, the immune system produces antibodies to fight this foreign invader.
 The antibodies induce immune cells to release inflammatory compounds including histamine, to go to battle.

-The release of histamine is meant to flush out the pollen.
+The release of histamine (a defensive action) is meant to flush out the pollen.
 But in the process, it winds up irritating the airways making them swell which triggers those cold-like symptoms we hate so much.

 What can you do to prevent or minimize the suffering caused by seasonal allergies?

 Although there are many anti-allergy medications such as antihistamines, they don’t change the allergic process nor do they block the release of histamine.
 They merely block its expression.
 This perpetuates a cycle of immune over-responsiveness, allergic reaction, and a need for more medicine to alleviate symptoms.
 And powerful allergy drugs can produce unpleasant side effects ranging from drowsiness to depression.
 For some people antihistamines can cause even more alarming and potentially dangerous symptoms such as nervousness and heart palpitations.
 The best medicine would be no medicine.

 All histamine related allergies have the potential to disappear.